seanmonstar/seanmonstar.github.io/_posts/tumblr/2023-07-27-independent-open-source-maintainer.md

 I am also interested in some deeper relationships with companies that want more.
 What exactly those relationships will look like will evolve.
 It would likely be things that look like office hours, support or private advice.
 If you want to explore that with me, reach out at [sean@seanmonstar.com](mailto:sean@seanmonstar.com?subject=Sponsorship).

-* * *

-1.

-I learned a lot from my 3 years at AWS.
+[^aws]: I learned a lot from my 3 years at AWS.
 Many lessons, some anti-lessons.
-Overall, I’m very grateful for my time there.
+Overall, I'm very grateful for my time there.
 But I had been planning this change for a while.
-And it was quite refreshing taking off a few weeks before jumping back into it all.&nbsp;[↩︎](#fnref:aws)
+And it was quite refreshing taking off a few weeks before jumping back into it all.

-2.

-A win about being independent is that no single company is deciding what features should be added.&nbsp;[↩︎](#fnref:features)
+[^features]: A win about being independent is that no single company is deciding what features should be added.

-3.

-This would be a good subject for another article.
-There’s a lot more to it, and it’d probably be surprising to people how many hats are needed to maintain popular open source libraries, besides “just being a programmer”.
-At least, if you want to do it well.&nbsp;[↩︎](#fnref:maintainer)
+[^maintainer]: This would be a good subject for another article.
+There's a lot more to it, and it'd probably be surprising to people how many hats are needed to maintain popular open source libraries, besides "just being a programmer".
+At least, if you want to do it well.